 - Methods and frameworks for integrating safety and security

 - Public and societal security and safety related to hazardous industries and critical infrastructures

 - Security and safety risk assessment and management in hazardous industries and critical infrastructures

 - Vulnerability assessment under intentional events

-- Consequence analysis with an emphasis on cascading effects in interdependent infrastructures
+- Consequence analysis with an emphasis on cascading effects in interdependent and adjacent infrastructures

-To limit the scope of the journal, the following areas are excluded: contributions on any safety topic if not integrated into the security domain, information and cyber security if not being integrated into physical security and/or safety, legal security (social security, security of legal systems), criminology (law enforcement, criminal justice system), international security (warfare, homeland security, international law, diplomacy), and product safety.
+To limit the scope of the journal, the following areas are excluded: contributions on any safety topic if not integrated into the security domain, information and cyber security if not integrated into physical security and/or safety, legal security (social security, security of legal systems), criminology (law enforcement, criminal justice system), international security (warfare, homeland security, international law, diplomacy), and product safety.

-The journal will contain contributed material in the form of original research papers, review articles, industrial case studies, security recommendations, and short communications.
+The journal will contain contributions in the form of original research papers, review articles, industrial case studies, security and safety recommendations, book reviews, and short communications.
 Opinion and discussion papers are engouraged.
 Also, Registered Reports (prior to data collection) can be submitted (more information: https://cos.io/rr/).

 Open Access Policy